7imon7ays/dtc/README.md

 dtc
 ===

-Linux command to scan a directory for an expression.
+Bash command to scan a directory for an expression.

 In any directory, find where an expression occurs by calling